begmuhommet/low-ops-docs/docs/testing/platform-testing.md

 Once logged in, you will be redirected into the home page.

-To create a new application, follow the stesps below:
+To create a new application, follow the steps below:

  5. In the left menu click on the “Create” button
  6. Select the "Mendix App Template Generic"